Steps To Transfer WhatsApp From iPhone To Android

 - Once the local backup is found, it will restore the messages on your WhatsApp and thus it is done!

-So, this is a bit long process but the most efficient way to get your WhatsApp messages from iPhone and Android.
+So, this is a bit long process but the most efficient way to transfer WhatsApp messages from iPhone and Android.

 If you have switched from iPhone to Android recently, then along with your data, don’t forget to take your WhatsApp chat and media with you by using Wazzap Migrator.

 Stuck anywhere during the process?
 You can mention your queries in the comments section and we will help you to transfer WhatsApp messages from iPhone and Android.